What Employers Can Find Out About You Online

 Online Job Search Privacy

-Even though you should be able to have a personal life online, employers want to find out as much about as candidates for employment as they can.
+Even though it's nice to share some details of your personal life online, employers want to find out as much information about candidates for employment as they can.

-There are ethical issues regarding how deeply employers should look for information, but there's nothing stopping them from getting as much dirt on you as they can.
-So, be careful what you share – you're not just sharing it with your friends, you're sharing it with the world.
+There are ethical and possibly legal issues regarding how deeply employers should look for information, but at least for now, there's nothing stopping them from getting as much dirt on you as they can.
+So, be careful what you share online—you're not just sharing it with your friends, you're sharing it with the world.